From Homelessness to a Master's Degree

 John says, “I thank God for bringing VOA to East 119th Veterans Residence and making it a safer, cleaner and more habitable place to live.”
 He says that The Home Depot volunteers and their donations were a huge contribution to this outcome.
 He often tells staff that this helped him on the productive path he is now on, toward reaching his full potential.

-John summarized his experience with Volunteers of America-Greater New York this way: “I know God works through people.
+John summarized his experience with VOA-Greater New York this way: “I know God works through people.
 God worked through VOA who brought caring staff and volunteers to the Residence and assisted me with reaching my personal milestones.
 I am eternally grateful.”

 Learn more about our continuum of care for veterans.